konradha/swapmc/notes.md

 - [ ] finish autocorrelation investigation
 - [ ] reproduce glassy phase relaxation from japanese paper
 - [ ] submit jobs to do the grid search: density / temperature
-- [ ] more profiling to get all possible optimizations done
+- [ ] more profiling to get most possible optimizations done
 - [ ] develop strategy to save configurations (do we need all of them?)
 - [ ] parallel tempering tries
 - [ ] susceptibility graphs (need _lots_ of data) (as higher moments are harder to estimate)